famacoin/famacoinWallet/README.md

 # About famacoinWallet

 famacoinWallet (fW) is a minimal browser application wholly devoted to FamaCoin transactions.
 It is in progress now ...
-You can run famacoinWallet from https://famacoin.org/famacoinwallet/ or you can download all scripts and run locally this browser application from the ~/famacoinwallet/ local folder.
+You can run famacoinWallet from https://famacoin.org/famacoinwallet/ or you can download all scripts, unzip them and run locally this browser application from the ~/famacoinWallet-master/index.html local folder.
+If you

 # About Use